 One way a lot of cyclists store their bicycles is by hanging them by the wheel.
-So, the question is: does hanging your bike by the wheel damage it?
+So, the question is: does hanging a bike by the wheel damage it?

-In short, yes.
+In short, does hanging a bike by the wheel damage it, yes.
 Hanging a bike vertically can damage the wheels.
 Storing it this way puts a lot of pressure on the bike’s rim, which can cause it to break over time.

 In this post, we’ll cover different ways to store your bicycle to ensure it can fulfill your leisure and exercise needs for several years to come.